 To the extent that an agent relies on the prior knowledge of its designer rather than on its own percepts, we say that the agent lacks autonomy.
-A rational agent should be autonomous.
-It should learn what it can to compensate for partial or incorrect prior knowledge.
-So, just as evolution provides animals with enough built-in reflexes to survive long enough to learn for themselves, it would be reasonable to provide an artificial intelligent agent with some initial knowledge as well as an ability to learn.
+A rational agent should be autonomous, it should learn what it can to compensate for partial or incorrect prior knowledge.
+It would be reasonable to provide an artificial intelligent agent with some initial knowledge as well as an ability to learn.
 After sufficient experience of its environment, the behavior of a rational agent can become effectively independent of its prior knowledge.
 Hence, the incorporation of learning allows one to design a single rational agent that will succeed in a vast variety of environments.